Jake Bargas

-Jake Bargas (born November 28, 1996) is an American football fullback who is a free agent.
+Jake Bargas (born November 28, 1996) is an American former professional football fullback.
 After playing college football for the North Carolina Tar Heels, he signed with the Minnesota Vikings as an undrafted free agent in 2020.

 Professional career

 Minnesota Vikings

-Bargas signed with the Minnesota Vikings as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
-He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
+Bargas signed with the Minnesota Vikings as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
+He was waived during final roster cuts on September 5, and signed to the team's practice squad the next day.
 He was elevated to the active roster on December 24 for the team's week 16 game against the New Orleans Saints, and reverted to the practice squad after the game.
 He signed a reserve/future contract with the Vikings after the season on January 4, 2021.

 On August 31, 2021, Bargas was waived by the Vikings and re-signed to the practice squad the next day.